The Chico State Online MBA Curriculum

 FAST Elective Courses

 All courses are three weeks in length and worth 1.5 units.
-Students chose one from the first three options.
-The fourth course, BCOM 504, is required.
+Students chose one from the three options.
 FAST elective courses are only available to students enrolled in the general MBA path.

 General Path Courses